Looking for the best things to do in Warsaw, Poland during your visit? We’ve got you covered with this travel guide!

 Visiting Warsaw made me think of a younger version of Berlin before it became popular.
-In my eyes, Warsaw is just as cool, it’s brimming with possibilities, and it won’t be long before others also realize it and start flocking there.
+In my eyes, Warsaw is just as cool, brimming with possibilities, and it won’t be long before others also realize and start flocking there.

-Take a historical tour in a Nysa Van
+1. Take a historical tour in a Nysa Van

 I have to admit, prior to travelling to Warsaw, I knew very little about Poland’s history so joining Adventure Warsaw proved to be a great way to learn the basics.
 Our guide managed to pack several hundred years of history into just a few hours, but what made it stick in my head was that he showed us rather than told us.

-Also, can I just point out that we were driving around Warsaw in a bubblegum pink Nysa Van from the Soviet era.
+Also, can I just point out that we were driving around Warsaw in a bubblegum pink Nysa Van from the Soviet Era.
 That was a pretty cool experience (right up there with riding in a bright orange Trabant during my recent visit to Germany).

 After the historical tour of Warsaw, we stopped off at Czar PRL, which is a small museum that depicts life in Poland under communist rule; it reminded me a lot of the DDR Museum in Berlin, though on a much smaller scale.

-Have lunch at a Milk Bar
+2. Have lunch at a Milk Bar

 Milk bars are the best thing ever!
 The name is a little misleading because you don’t go there to drink milk, nor do you go there to drink alcohol.
-A Polish milk bar is kind of like a cafeteria where you can eat simple dishes, many of which are dairy based.
-(You can also get a few non-dairy dishes, so don’t let that keep you away!)
+A Polish milk bar is kind of like a cafeteria where you can eat simple dishes, many of which are dairy-based.
+You can also get a few non-dairy dishes, so don’t let that keep you away!

 The first milk bar in Warsaw opened up in 1896, but they became even more popular after the First World War since they offered cheap but nourishing food.
 Its popularity soared once more after the Second World War, and now they are once again trendy.

 A milk bar isn’t like your average restaurant.
 How it works is that you order your food, pay for it at the cash register, grab a tray, pick up your order through a little window, and then take everything back to your table.
 Super casual and also extremely affordable!

-Shop for Communist-inspired clothes
+3. Shop for Communist-inspired clothes